A topic from the subject of Synthesis in Chemistry.

 Significance:

 This experiment demonstrates the effect of a catalyst on the rate of a chemical reaction.
-Catalysts are used in many industrial processes to speed up reactions and increase efficiency.
+Catalysts are crucial in many industrial processes, increasing reaction efficiency and reducing costs.
+This experiment allows for a simple visualization of catalysis and its impact on reaction kinetics.

 Share on: